 Correct that error using Form 941-X,

-File a separate Form 941-X for each Form 941 that you are correcting, and
+File a separate Form 941-X for each Form 941 that you’re correcting, and

-If you did not file a Form 941 for one or more quarters, do not use Form 941-X. Instead, file Form 941 for each of those quarters.
-See also When Should You File Form 941-X below.
-However, if you did not file Forms 941 because you improperly treated workers as independent contractors or nonemployees and are now reclassifying them as employees, see the instructions for line 24, later.
+If you didn’t file a Form 941 for one or more quarters, don’t use Form 941-X. Instead, file Form 941 for each of those quarters.
+See also When Should You File Form 941-X? below.
+However, if you didn’t file Forms 941 because you improperly treated workers as independent contractors or nonemployees and are now reclassifying them as employees, see the instructions for line 23, later.

-Report the correction of underreported and overreported amounts for the same tax period on a single Form 941-X, unless you are requesting a refund or abatement.
-If you are requesting a refund or abatement and are correcting both underreported and overreported amounts, file one Form 941-X correcting the underreported amounts only and a second Form 941-X correcting the overreported amounts.
+Report the correction of underreported and overreported amounts for the same tax period on a single Form 941-X, unless you’re requesting a refund or abatement.
+If you’re requesting a refund or abatement and are correcting both underreported and overreported amounts, file one Form 941-X correcting the underreported amounts only and a second Form 941-X correcting the overreported amounts.

-You will use the adjustment process if you underreported employment taxes and are making a payment, or if you overreported employment taxes and will be applying the credit to Form 941 for the period during which you file Form 941-X. However, see the Caution under Is There a Deadline for Filing Form 941-X, later, if you are correcting overreported amounts during the last 90 days of a period of limitations.
-You will use the claim process if you overreported employment taxes and are requesting a refund or abatement of the overreported amount.
+You’ll use the adjustment process if you underreported employment taxes and are making a payment, or if you overreported employment taxes and will be applying the credit to Form 941 for the period during which you file Form 941-X. However, see the Caution under Is There a Deadline for Filing Form 941-X, later, if you’re correcting overreported amounts during the last 90 days of a period of limitations.
+You’ll use the claim process if you overreported employment taxes and are requesting a refund or abatement of the overreported amount.
 Follow the chart on the back of Form 941-X for help in choosing whether to use the adjustment process or the claim process.
-Be sure to give us a detailed explanation on line 25 for each correction that you show on Form 941-X.
+Be sure to give us a detailed explanation on line 24 for each correction that you show on Form 941-X.

 Continue to report current quarter fractions of cents, third-party sick pay, tips, and group-term life insurance on Form 941, lines 7–9.

-You have additional requirements to complete when filing Form 941-X, such as certifying that you filed (or will file) all applicable Forms W-2, Wage and Tax Statements, and Forms W-2c, Corrected Wage and Tax Statements, with the Social Security Administration (SSA).
+You have additional requirements to complete when filing Form 941-X, such as certifying that you filed (or will file) all applicable Forms W-2 and Forms W-2c, Corrected Wage and Tax Statements, with the Social Security Administration (SSA).
 For corrections of overreported federal income tax, social security tax, Medicare tax, or Additional Medicare Tax, you must make any certifications that apply to your situation.

 For help filing Form 941-X or for questions about federal employment taxes and tax corrections, you can: